ChicoState/ux-klhatashita/uxulta.md

 They're accessable by scrolling sideways, and there's an aditional button to view all at once.
 Each item is in a seperate box, with an image, name, and price.
 This is similar to the in store experience, demonstrating a [Match Between the System and the Real World](https://www.nngroup.com/articles/ten-usability-heuristics/).
 Clicking on an item will show more information and provide a way to add to cart.
 ![Ulta Image 1](assets/uxulta1.jpg)

+One issue I ran into- the out of stock items are not updated on the explore event page **(4)**, only on each individual page **(5)**.
+This means when initially scrolling, I am not aware an item is unavailible until I express intrest.
+This provides less than ideal [Visibility of System Status](https://www.nngroup.com/articles/ten-usability-heuristics/), something that could be fixed with a small indicator on the main page.

 ![Ulta Image 2](assets/uxulta2.jpg)

 ![Ulta Image 3](assets/uxulta3.jpg)